taimos/dvalin/cloud/README.md

 To use the SimpleSystemsManager Parameter Store as configuration source, set the `ParameterStorePropertyProvider` in your main class.
 It will list all visible parameters and use the last part of the name (without the path) as a key.
 To support local configuration, environment variables override values from SSM.

+You have to add the optional module `dvalin-cloud-aws-ssm`